jslarraz/pyagentx2/README.md

 * fix an error regarding ip address data type (encoding/decoding was wrong)
 * mib management has been decoupled from network functionality (created new MIB class)
 * set handlers now also receive the data type of the value and the mib object
+* use shared memory for inter-thread communication instead of queues.
+* support for python3